a1024/hView/readme.txt

 hView 2.0

-An image viewer that wraps the FFmpeg library.
+An image viewer that suports most image formats.
-This is still in early alpha stage.
+Only the 'v2' folder is needed for compilation.

+Dependencies:
+	FFmpeg
+	libraw
+	libheif